schropes/schropes.github.io/index.md

 * I'm excited to share three pieces of **accepted work** at CHI 2025!

   * My collaboration with Marianne Aubin Le Quéré on ["LLMs in Qualitative Research"](https://arxiv.org/abs/2410.07362) is coming out as a full paper
-  * My collaboration with Doug Beeferman studying engagement with a RAG-based conversation sensemaking prototype is forthcoming as late-breaking work
+  * My collaboration with Doug Beeferman studying engagement with a RAG-based conversation sensemaking prototype is forthcoming as late-breaking work.
+We engaged NPR journalists and city government workers from The City of Durham, North Carolina as users!
   * A collaboration led by Rock Pang on ["Understanding the LLM-ification of CHI"](https://arxiv.org/pdf/2501.12557) is accepted as a full paper, stemming from work done at Microsoft Research Labs in 2024

 * My piece, "Disclosure without Engagement," a paper reviewing positionality statements at FAccT 2018–2024, has been **accepted at FAccT 2025**.